averdones/advent-of-code-2021/README.md

-Solutions to the Advent of Code of 2021 in python 3.10.
+Solutions to the [Advent of Code 2021](https://adventofcode.com/) in python 3.10.